bruchh/co-creating/toolkit/docs/introduction/about-this-toolkit.md

 The toolkit has five modules:

-1. Making the case for 'Co-Creating Our City'
+1. Making the Case for 'Co-Creating Our City'
 2. Setting up your own 'Co-Creating Our City' project
-3. Bringing young people and city leaders together
+3. Bringing Young People and City Leaders Together
-4. Doing participatory research with young people and city leaders
+4. Doing Participatory Research with Young People and City Leaders
-5. Achieving impact with your findings and outputs
+5. Achieving Impact with Your Findings and Outputs

 ::: tip Contact us
 Contact us with questions or to let us know of your 'Co-Creating Our City' project at citiescomms@gmfus.org